scotty-web/scotty/README.md

 As for the name: Sinatra + Warp = Scotty.

+### Tutorial

+A more in-depth tutorial on building a website with Scotty can be found [here](http://adit.io/posts/2013-04-15-making-a-website-with-haskell.html).

 ### Development & Support

 Open an issue on GitHub or join `#scotty` on Freenode.